 The presence of a separate regulatory authority prior to the introduction of market competition is crucial in the fixed as in the mobile sector.
 If all markets worked perfectly, we would not need regulation to either substitute for or complement competition.
 Regulation is considered as an inferior substitute for competition since competitive markets have enormous informational advantages (Crew et al., 2005).
-Moreover, competition is expected to promote static and dynamic efficiency.
-Therefore, the regulatory reform should not only allow competition but should foster it.
 Regulation is thus important to address market failures, to advance public interest and to assist in the transition to a competitive market.
 The key is to have the right balance between competition and regulation.